Ice-and-Rock/TradesMin/Notes&Leanring.md

 ### CHANGE OF PLAN
+Where I went wrong...
+- I was going to write a 'simple' data.js file to save new projects to.
+Nah ❌
+- It's better to just write CRUD methods and save stringified data to a JSON file ✅ Why? ...because I know how to do this, and it's still going to take TIME ⌛️

 ## Store the data in a .json file rather than a .js file => Local NPX JSON-server
 # Components:
     ProjectsPage - useFetch - ProjectList - ProjectDetails(Edit/Delete)